 As it relates to national banks, the OCC has issued a series of interpretations providing that, among other things, cryptocurrency custody services, including holding unique cryptographic keys associated with cryptocurrency, is a modern form of traditional bank activities related to custody services that is permissible for national banks and federal savings associations.
 In addition, national banks and federal savings associations are permitted by the OCC to participate in independent node verification networks and use stablecoins to conduct payment activities and other bank-permissible functions.

 Recently, the Federal Reserve curtailed the power of uninsured member banks to engage in crypto activities to equal that of insured member banks, in an effort to “level the playing field.”
-This conditions access the Federal Reserve’s payment system, thus limiting the ability to leverage novel state bank charters, such as Wyoming’s special purpose depository institution charter, to engage in crypto activities.
+This conditioned access to the Federal Reserve’s payment system, thus limiting the ability to leverage novel state bank charters, such as Wyoming’s special purpose depository institution charter, to engage in crypto activities.

 Do crypto assets qualify as deposits and, if so, are they covered by deposit insurance and/or segregation of funds?

 That said, the novelty of these technologies may raise questions for regulators and courts to address in the coming years.
 For example, where stablecoin reserves are held at an FDIC-insured bank, holders of the stablecoin might argue that they are eligible for “pass-through” deposit insurance.
+The FDIC finalized a rule in 2024 to amend the official FDIC sign and advertising statement and create an official digital version in an aim to prevent misrepresentations of deposit insurance coverage, particuarly by entities that operate entirely on the internet.
+The compliance date of the rule is May 1, 2025.

 Custodied crypto assets must be kept separate from the bank’s assets and those of other customers.